 - Make-Up Exams/Early Exams.
 Make-up exams will not be given except when a student misses the exam for a legitimate reason such as illness or family emergency (a doctor's note or other documentation is required).
 Please get in touch with me as soon as possible if such a situation arises.
-Anyone with sporting event conflicts must provide at least 2 weeks notice with appropriate signed paperwork. - Note that make-up and/or early exams will be essay format.
+Anyone with sporting event conflicts must provide at least 2 weeks notice with appropriate signed paperwork. - Note that make-up and/or early exams will be essay format and will be substantially more difficult than the standard exam given to the rest of the class.